Skip Date Night! Build Sexual Passion with These Daily Practices

 And those date nights became truly dates — spending time together, laughing, sharing, kissing and making out — and opening their hearts to each other.
 Not surprisingly, sex followed.
 Passionate sex.
 Connected Sex.

 And Melanie’s low libido problem?
 Well, her libido was actually never low.
-She was missing the nutrients she needed to feel sexual with her husband — she needed to feel like she had a lover, not just a co-parent.
+It was dormant.
+She was missing the essential nutrients she needed to feel sexual with her husband — which in her case was feeling like she had a lover, not just a co-parent, for a partner.
 When James saw her as a woman she is, her desire started to resurface.
-And she felt sexy also initiating what she wanted too.
+And when they took time to be with each other emotionally, sensually and playfully, she started to feel sexy initiating physical connection too.

 Melanie and James’s situation is not atypical; they are the norm.
 Staying passionate and maintaining sexual desire in a long-term relationship past the initial honeymoon phase takes effort and commitment.
 Without knowing that and without support, couples get too far down into gridlock before sounding the alarm.

 But when couples break past the gridlock and into regular connection, magic can happen.
 It’s simple to do, but getting there is super hard.
-It took Melanie and James a year in couples coaching to find their way back to each other sexually — but it was worth it.
-They write to me every few months about how happy they are.
+It took Melanie and James a year in couples coaching with me to find their way back to each other sexually — but it was worth it.
+They write to me every few months about their connection only gets better and better.
+They’re truly living Connection Sex.

 P.S.
-When you’re ready to find your way back to yourself and your partner, here are a few options for you:
+When you’re ready to find your way back to yourself and your partner, here are a few options for you SCHEDULE a consultation for you and your partner to explore individualized support for your situation.